TomAnthony/itermocil/README.md

 - possibly add a flag for using windows instead of tabs for new teamocil 'windows'
 - ~~iTerm < 2.9 currently only works when opening new 'windows' (--here works though), iTerm betas open in tabs by default~~ Fixed.
 - pane 'focus' is supported, but window 'focus' is not yet
-- add 'main-horizontal' support - it is the only layout that requires pane resizing (iTerm resizes other panes to equally space them - tmux's main-horizontal progressively halves the space so each pane is smaller)
+- ~~add 'main-horizontal' support is not done~~ This is working - I'd misunderstood it initially.
 - with the --edit flag, if no $EDITOR is set and a new layout name is given, then an empty file is created to be opened in a GUI editor.
 Is there a better way to handle this?

 ## License